Architecture of Washington, D.C.: 18th century

-1800s
+19th century

-Through the early- to mid-1800s, much of the city outside central Washington remained heavily underdeveloped, but an increasing number of Federal-style houses and public buildings were being constructed, especially on Lafayette Square.
+Through the early- to mid-1800s, much of the city outside central Washington, D.C. remained heavily underdeveloped, but an increasing number of Federal-style houses and public buildings were being constructed, especially on Lafayette Square.
 Along Pennsylvania Avenue, the diagonal road branching northwest from the Capitol to the White House, more construction was occurring, mostly for journalists covering politics in the city.
 Newspaper Row, as this area was called, remained an active district for newspaper companies until the National Press Building was built in 1927 and consolidated many newspapers into one building.

 The mid-1800s saw two landmark architectural projects take shape.
 In order to account for the growing representation in Congress, the two wings of the Capitol building were expanded.
 Following this, it was determined that the dome needed to be enlarged as well.
 The current dome of the building was designed to have a far more intricate pattern than the original and was completed in 1866.
 The current dome was built in cast iron, with an exterior dome sitting on an interior one.

 Shortly after George Washington's death in 1799, proposals were presented to create a monument in his honor in the capital.
 Robert Mills created the winning design in 1836, though it was simplified significantly due to increasing costs.
 The obelisk design was begun in 1848 and continued until about one-third of the structure was complete in 1854, at which point funding ran out.
 The Washington Monument stood in this unfinished state until construction resumed in 1879 and was completed in 1884.
 At the time of its completion, the Washington Monument was the tallest man-made structure in the world at a height of 555 feet.

 The mid- to late-1800s saw many Victorian homes be built around the city, particularly in the Capitol Hill neighborhood and in Northwest Washington.
 This period also saw the construction of Romanesque Revival architecture, including the Smithsonian Institution Building and the Arts and Industries Building.
 The Old Post Office, also designed in this style, was built on Pennsylvania Avenue in 1899 with the hope that it would transform Washington into a city that could rival European capitals, most notably London and Paris, in its architectural prowess.
 The Old Post Office was the first building in the city to be made of a steel frame and the first to have electrical wiring.